eriklindernoren/ML-From-Scratch/README.md

     +--------+
     Description: Implementation of a Genetic Algorithm which aims to produce the user specified target string.
-This implementation calculates each candidate's fitness based on the aphabetical distance between the candidate and the target.
+This implementation calculates each candidate's fitness based on the alphabetical distance between the candidate and the target.
 A candidate is selected as a parent with probabilities proportional to the candidate's fitness.
 Reproduction is implemented as a single-point crossover between pairs of parents.
 Mutation is done by randomly assigning